News

 For plan year 2023, the agency identified more than 58,000 SSNs that received APTC and matched with death data from the Social Security Administration.

-GAO conducted an analysis of 26,000 out of the 58,000 SSNs of dead people, estimating that the Centers for Medicare & Medicaid Services paid more than $94 million in APTC credits.
+GAO conducted an analysis of 26,000 out of the 58,000 SSNs of dead people, estimating that the Centers for Medicare and Medicaid Services paid more than $94 million in APTC credits.

 In a Dec.
 3 statement, the House Ways and Means Committee said the GAO investigation reveals “large-scale systemic failures” that enable Obamacare subsidies to be obtained via fake identities, improper use of SSNs, and dead people.

-This not only results in wasteful federal spending on enrollees who are ineligible for the program but also causes harm and unexpected costs for people, including the loss of access to medical providers and higher copayments, the statement said.
+This not only results in wasteful federal spending on enrollees who are ineligible for the program but also causes harm and unexpected costs for people, including the loss of access to medical providers and higher copayments, according to the statement.

 It highlighted that $21 billion in subsidies were paid out in 2023 without any evidence of tax reconciliation, accounting for a third of all APTC paid on behalf of identifiable SSN holders that year.